 Do Not Be Indifferent

 While the entire topic of estate planning can be a touchy subject, covering your eyes about the issue is not good for you or your family.
-According to a Caring.com survey from 2017, as many as six in 10 Americans do not have an estate planning document put together – like a will or a trust.
+According to a 2020 Estate Planning Study by Trust & Will and Caring.com, as many as six in 10 Americans do not have an estate planning document put together – like a will or a trust.
 This is particularly alarming when it is estimated that $30 trillion in wealth is set to transfer between baby boomers and their heirs in the next few years.
 Accordingly, it is vital that families discuss estate planning well in advance of an emergency or life tragedy – while the eldest members of the family are still physically and mentally healthy.
 Leaving the topic to chance can result in disastrous or costly outcomes.

 Time it Right